-Patent License Agreements: Upon signing a patent license agreement, including licenses entered upon settlement of litigation, we provide the licensee permission to use our patented technology in specific applications.
-We account for patent license agreements in accordance with the guidance for revenue recognition for arrangements with multiple deliverables, with amounts allocated to each element based on their fair values.
-We have elected to utilize the leased-based model for revenue recognition with revenue being recognized over the expected period of benefit to the licensee.
-Under our patent license agreements, we do or expect to typically receive one or a combination of the following forms of payment as consideration for permitting our licensees to use our patented inventions in specific applications and products:
+Under the previous guidance, upon signing a patent license agreement, including licenses entered upon settlement of litigation, we provided the licensee permission to use our patented technology in specific applications.
+We accounted for patent license agreements with amounts allocated to each element based on their fair values and we elected to utilize the leased-based model for revenue recognition with revenue being recognized over the expected period of benefit to the licensee.